Game time: The Fed unveils a tougher plan to fight stubbornly high inflation

 Mortgage rates have already risen to their highest level since the start of the pandemic, in anticipation of the central bank's moves.

-Investors' concern about rising prices and the Fed's response has contributed to extreme volatility in the stock market this week.
+Investors' concern about rising prices and the Fed's response have contributed to extreme volatility in the stock market this week.

 The Fed expects inflation will cool this year, provided the public health outlook improves, easing shortages of both workers and supplies.